 How do you increase humidity for Calathea?

-So, do Calatheas like humidity?
-The answer is a resounding yes!
 In fact, they need it to thrive.
 If the air is too humid, you can reduce it by opening windows or using a dehumidifier.
-You can also increase humidity for your Calathea by misting it with water or placing it in a tray of wet pebbles.
+You can also increase the humidity of your Calathea by misting it with water or placing it in a tray of wet pebbles.
 Thanks for following along on our journey to discover the ideal humidity level for Calatheas.
 Have you had success keeping yours happy and healthy in your home?
-Let us know in the comments below!
+Let us know in the comments below.